tudorpintea999/kailua/book/src/verifier.md

 ## Deployment

-This section will walk you through creating your own verifier deployment that supports individual and aggregated proofs.
+This section will walk you through creating your own verifier deployment.
 The commands below will be using Foundry's `forge` and `cast` utilities, which you should have installed as part of the foundry [prerequisite](quickstart.md#prerequisites).